TZstatsADS/fall2019-proj1--JeffJongyoon/README.md

 + Projec title: Songs by genres
 + This project is conducted by Jongyoon Sohn

 + Project summary: This project demonstrates that different music genres have various characteristics in terms of words counts, words usage, etc. Details are discussed in the doc folder.
+Required libraries can be found in the README.md in the doc folder.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.